-According to our recent Attitudes on Hybrid Working report, 7 in 10 employees agreed that hybrid working shows their company cares about their emotional and mental well-being.
+According to our Attitudes on Hybrid Working report, 7 in 10 employees agreed that hybrid working shows their company cares about their emotional and mental well-being.
 This rises to 76% among those who are hybrid working already.

 Why do people make the link between hybrid work and positive mental health?
 And what are factors that could make hybrid working the ideal way to raise the overall level of positivity and productivity in your business?

 Let’s face it — most of us have very busy lives.
 Work, family, and leisure all compete for our time and attention.
 Since work pays for the other two, it often gets first priority and can quickly start dominating our waking hours, even at the expense of our mental health and well-being.

 Before the rapid expansion of work-from-home policies, when most of us spent every day in an office, many of us lost a good chunk of the time in our day to commuting.
 While there have always been the lucky few who enjoyed an easy 15-minute walk or bus ride to the office, for many daily commutes could mean as many as four hours per day spent in the car, battling gridlock.
 Climbing gas prices, delays in public transit, and bad weather can all add to the negative experience.
 It was a recipe for stress, burnout, and bad sleep after late dinners, followed by early alarms.

 Workplace flexibility can mitigate these stressors and get us off that never-ending treadmill.
 By balancing days in the office with days working remotely, we can still enjoy getting time back that we otherwise would have spent commuting and channel it into being more productive and focused on our work.
 We might even start embracing the hours we spend traveling as a window to think through issues and plan our day.
 It could also be a time to read a good book or listen to an engaging podcast that feeds the brain and soul.

 Where working from home falls short